Board of Trustees

 Chair, Development Committee

 William J. Bennington is the managing director of Bridgewater James Limited, LLC, a boutique investment bank providing fundraising services to select hedge fund managers, marketing their funds to endowments, foundations, funds of funds, pension plans, and financial institutions in the United States, Europe, and the Middle East.
-He has more than 20 years of international experience in the alternative asset class.
-Mr. Bennington graduated from Princeton University with an AB in politics and from St. Paul’s School (where he serves as a trustee).
-He holds U.S. and U.K. citizenships.
+He has more than 25 years of international experience in the alternative asset class.
+Mr. Bennington graduated from Princeton University with an AB in politics and from St. Paul’s School.

 Linda Davis Jones, MA